novalagung/learndevops/en/terraform-aws-ec2-internet-gateway-ssh.md

 ## 2. Initialization

-Create new folder with a file named `infrastructure.tf` inside.
+Create a new folder contains a file named `infrastructure.tf`.
 We will use the file as the infrastructure code.
 Every setup will be written in HCL language inside the file, including:

 - Uploading key pair (for ssh access to the instance)
 - Creating EC2 instance